 We know that having a DUI can be a difficult and confusing time.
 We are here to make that process as seamless as possible.
 Having all the intake paperwork completed and having any court documents at the time of the assessment will aid in the process.

 1. How much does your DUI Class cost?
-The Prime for Life education class costs $220 plus $20 for the workbook.
+The Prime for Life education class costs $225 plus $25 for the workbook.
 The State requires every class participant have a workbook.
-They actually cost $25, but we only charge you $20.
 We require that the workbook be paid for and $100 deposit to start classes.

 2. When are your Prime for Life (DUI) classes?
 We currently offer DUI classes twice per week – Wednesday evening and Saturday midday.
 We hope this helps with not having to miss any more work and lets you finish in less than 4 weeks.